-2. Move forward slowly, making adjustment as needed, until the forks are fully engaged and the load is against the backrest.
-Apply the park brake lower the stabilizers.
+Move forward slowly, making adjustment as needed, until the forks are fully engaged and the load is against the backrest.
+Apply the park brake.
 Raise the forks just enough to lift the load.
 Tilt the mast back slightly with the heaviest part of the load against the backrest.
-Fig 5
+Fig 5.

-- 3. Retract the mast fully.
+- Retract the mast fully.
 Lower the load to transport position.
-Side shift the mast to center the load as needed.
-Raise the stabilizers. - 4.
+Side shift the mast to center the load as needed. - 4.
 Check traffic, release the park brake, place the forklift in reverse and cautiously back the forklift.
 Watch your direction of travel and the stability of your load.
-Fig 6
+Fig 6.

-LOAD HANDLING INSTRUCTIONS Placing an elevated load
+Placing an elevated load